havocked/BitcoinRate/README.md

 ## Building the project

 This project use [Cocoapods](https://cocoapods.org).
-Tap the following commands in the root directory
+Write the following commands in the root directory

 ```
 $> sudo gem install cocoapods